-- departmental meetings on the first day before the Autumn Term begins allow information about pupils to be passed from the previous year's teachers to the teachers in the new academic year; - in Years 7 to 11 employees are expected to set homework according to the homework timetable as planned by appropriate Heads of Year from the distribution of homework allocation; - in the Sixth Form employees are expected to set at least one piece of work per cycle which should be marked and returned to pupils within one cycle; - marking is expected to contain constructive advice and information for pupils and the assessment of this work should feed into subsequent lesson plans; - remedial work should be carried out where this is deemed necessary;
+- departmental meetings on the first day before the Autumn Term begins allow information about pupils to be passed from the previous year's teachers to the teachers in the new academic year; - in Years 7 to 11 employees are expected to set homework according to the homework timetable as planned by appropriate Heads of Year from the distribution of homework allocation; - in the Sixth Form employees are expected to set at least one piece of work per cycle which should be marked and returned to pupils within one cycle; - marking is expected to contain constructive advice and information for pupils and the

-&lt;sup>19 See the Homework Policy in Appendix 3, which also contains details of the homework allocation for each year group in Years 7 - 11.
+$^{19}$ See the Homework Policy in Appendix 3, which also contains details of the homework allocation for each year group in Years 7 - 11.

-- employees are expected to share information about the achievement or lack of achievement of pupils with Heads of Department as and when this is appropriate; - subjects are taught at all levels and in all subjects by subject specialists; - thorough preparation is required for all lessons including subject material and resources.
+- assessment of this work should feed into subsequent lesson plans; - remedial work should be carried out where this is deemed necessary; - employees are expected to share information about the achievement or lack of achievement of pupils with Heads of Department as and when this is appropriate; - subjects are taught at all levels and in all subjects by subject specialists; - thorough preparation is required for all lessons including subject material and resources.